NidorPL/simple-ui/README.md

 To run the application with expo you need to

+- Have node, npm and yarn installed on your system

 - Run ```yarn``` to install the required npm packages

 - Run ```yarn start``` to start the expo client